 - To store: It’s important to store the chocolate truffles in the refrigerator until ready to serve.
 This helps them keep their shape and maintain a thick and creamy texture.
 Just keep them in an airtight container in the fridge for up to a week.

-- To freeze: These taste great frozen.
+- To freeze: These taste great when they are frozen too.
 I actually love the harder texture and keep a few in the freezer for a quick and easy sweet treat.
-If you’d prefer them on the softer side, let thaw at room temperature for a few minutes prior to eating.
+If you’d prefer them on the softer side, let them thaw at room temperature for a few minutes prior to eating.
 They will keep for a couple of months if stored in an airtight container in the freezer.

 Other Types of Truffles